Projection-shifted particle-flow imaging with cosmic-ray muons: Results

 The parameter settings for each imaging method are as follows:

 \begin{enumerate} \item \textbf{MST/MSTC Methods}: \begin{itemize} \item Smoothing: 3 × 3 pixels; \item Pixel size: 0.5 mm × 0.5 mm; \item Capping angle (MSTC only): $4^{\circ}$; \end{itemize}

-\item \textbf{P$\mu$MA Methods}: \begin{itemize} \item Smoothing (TP without sample or IP): 325 pixels (pixelated circular region, the same below); \item Smoothing (TP with sample): 21 pixels; \item Imaging height: z = -49.3 mm; \item Pixel size: 0.5 mm × 0.5 mm; \item Capping angle (P$\mu$MA4C only): 0.015 rad. \end{itemize} \end{enumerate}
+\item \textbf{P$\mu$MA Methods}: \begin{itemize} \item Smoothing (TP without sample or IP): 325 pixels (pixelated circular region, the same below); \item Smoothing (TP with sample): 21 pixels; \item Imaging height: z = -58 mm; \item Pixel size: 0.5 mm × 0.5 mm; \item Capping angle (P$\mu$MA4C only): 0.015 rad. \end{itemize} \end{enumerate}

-For P$\mu$MA methods, the strong smoothing applied to the TP-without-sample or IP matrices serves solely for noise suppression and does not affect spatial resolution.
-The TP-with-sample smoothing is set slightly stronger than that used in MST/MSTC to ensure comparable or higher peak signal-to-noise ratios (PSNRs), thus enabling a fair comparison of acutance and spatial resolution across methods.
+For P$\mu$MA methods, strong smoothing of the TP-without-sample or IP matrices is used solely to suppress statistical noise, at spatial scales far larger than the resolution limit, and therefore does not broaden the edge response.
+The TP-with-sample smoothing is chosen to yield comparable or higher PSNR than MST/MSTC, ensuring a common noise level.
+As this smoothing inevitably degrades resolution, the resulting comparison is conservative.

 The square region of interest (side length 100 mm), outlined in Fig.~\ref{fig2}a, is selected for quantitative analysis.
-The reconstructed images for MSTC, P$\mu$MA2, P$\mu$MA4, and P$\mu$MA4C are shown in Figs.~\ref{fig2}b, \ref{fig2}d, \ref{fig2}f, and \ref{fig2}h.
+The reconstructed images by MSTC, P$\mu$MA2, P$\mu$MA4, and P$\mu$MA4C are shown in Figs.~\ref{fig2}b, \ref{fig2}d, \ref{fig2}f, and \ref{fig2}h.
 Grayscale values within this region are averaged along the knife edge to obtain one-dimensional edge spread functions (ESFs), shown in Figs.~\ref{fig2}c, \ref{fig2}e, \ref{fig2}g, and \ref{fig2}i.
-Because the imaging value in MSTC increases with the scattering angle, it becomes larger within the lead region, opposite to the behavior observed in TR.
+The imaging value in MSTC increases with the scattering angle and thus becomes larger within the lead region, opposite to the behavior observed in TR.

-Knife-edge widths (20–80\%), spatial resolutions (MTF10), and PSNRs extracted from the ESFs are summarized in Table~\ref{tab1}.
+Knife-edge widths (20-80\%), spatial resolutions (MTF10), and PSNRs extracted from the ESFs are summarized in Table~\ref{tab1}.
 Details of these metrics are provided in Appendix~\ref{secA3}.

 In addition, a zenith-angle cut of $2^{\circ}$ is applied to assess the impact of restricting near-vertical muons.
 For P$\mu$MA2, the cut is applied to transmission tracks; for P$\mu$MA4/4C, it is applied to incident tracks.
 The corresponding results are listed in Table~\ref{tab1} with a "-Z" suffix.
 The cut reduces the available statistics to below 5\% of the full dataset, significantly degrading PSNR.
 Under such noise conditions, reliable MTF10 extraction is not possible for P$\mu$MA2-Z and P$\mu$MA4-Z, whereas knife-edge widths for all methods and the MTF10 for P$\mu$MA4C-Z remain measurable and provide a meaningful basis for comparison.